- Recipes Home

 Rinse and drain the hollow zucchini.

-Three-quarters fill each one with stuffing, allowing for rice expansion.
+Fill each one upto three-quarters with stuffing, allowing for rice expansion.

 Lightly brown the onions in the ghee using the saucepan in which the zucchini are to be cooked.